-- Occupational health and safety (OHS) – There is an increasing recognition in at least two provinces that mental health and psychological safety are part of the responsibility to provide a safe system of work under OHS legislation.
+- Occupational health and safety (OHS) – There is an increasing recognition in at least two provinces that mental health and psychological safety fall within the scope of responsibility to provide a safe system of work under OHS legislation.
 Assessing and addressing psychological risk is becoming part of the overall hazard identification and risk management process.
 Some provinces have added violence and harassment explicitly to their Acts.

 - The employment contract – No longer is the employment contract simply an exchange of wages for services.
-It has now been deemed by some courts to include implied terms for psychological comfort, which go some way toward establishing the duty to provide a psychologically safe workplace within the context of the employment relationship.
+It has now been deemed by some courts to include implied terms for psychological comfort, moving towards establishing the duty to provide a psychologically safe workplace within the context of the employment relationship.

-- Employment standards legislation – The Employment Standards developed under the Accessibility for Ontarians with Disabilities Act (AODA) and the Quebec standards concerning psychological harassment, are contributing toward making freedom from harassing behaviour a normal part of the employment relationship.
+- Employment standards legislation – Labour codes across the country concerning psychological harassment are contributing toward making protection from harassing behaviour part of the normal employment relationship.

 - Labour law – Even when the wording is not implicitly included, collective agreements have been deemed in some jurisdictions to contain the terms of relevant occupational health and safety statutes, which in turn have been held to include terms for the protection of psychological safety.

 Many leaders will also request evidence for why investing in or addressing psychological health and safety is a prudent strategy for their organizations.
 See Relevant Statistics to help make your case.